Graduate Admission FAQs

 Is the GRE required?

-• While students are not required to take the GRE, students who have done well on it may be at an advantage compared with others who have not taken the exam
+• Although students are not required to take the GRE, students who have done well on it may be at an advantage compared with others who have not taken the exam

 • The Department considers students who may have less than perfect verbal or quantitative scores and they may still be strong candidates for graduate study.
-Students scoring less than 500 on both quantitative and verbal are, needless to say, at a competitive disadvantage.
+Students scoring less than 500 on both quantitative and verbal are at a competitive disadvantage.

 Is there a minimum undergraduate GPA, below which my application will not be considered?

-• No, but you must keep in mind that admission to graduate school is a competition.
+• No, but you must keep in mind that admission to graduate school is competetive.

-• The most qualified applicant will be the one accepted.
-Having said that, we recognize that many students do poorly in their first year or two of undergraduate study.
+• The most qualified applicant will be accepted.
+However, we recognize that many students do poorly in their first year or two of undergraduate study.

 • We also recognize that students with extensive math and/or physical science coursework on their transcripts may have lower GPAs than more traditionally trained undergraduate psychology majors.

-• With respect to your academic record, we tend to look for students who posted a high GPA in their last two years and have taken (and done well in) coursework relevant to behavioral science.
+• Concerning your academic record, we tend to look for students who posted a high GPA in their last two years and have taken (and done well in) coursework relevant to behavioral science.

 Who reviews my application?